Important Links

 Sending money is one of our highest risk transactions, and as such, require specific security measures that help protect our customers and the bank.
 The following section will provide more detailed information on the process and on the most effective way for our customers to effect a funds transfer.

-To protect your account and enhance your online experience, all new payees will need to be verified with a one-time pass code which we will send to you by SMS text message.
-To check the number we have recorded for you, sign on to Citi Online or call us on 0800 00 55 00 FREE.
+To protect your account and enhance your experience, all new payees will need to be verified with a one-time pass code which we will send to you by SMS text message.
+To check the number we have recorded for you, call us on 0800 00 55 00 FREE.

 Information before you apply

-We provide you with four ways to send money from your Citi UK Account:
+We provide you with below options to send money from your Citi UK Account:

 We may call you to verify your instructions in the interests of security.